FEUP-LEIC-ES-2023-24/2LEIC18T4/README.md

 ![sprint0_board](docs/pictures/sprint-boards/Sprint0.png)

-### Sprint 1 Board
-![sprint1_board](docs/pictures/sprint-boards/Sprint1.png)

-For this Sprint, We organized all user stories that we have made in the **User Stories** Column and began sorting from there to the **Product Backlog**.
+For this Sprint, we organized all user stories that we have made in the **User Stories** Column and began sorting from there to the **Product Backlog**.
 We then moved the ones that we thought were essential to start off with to the **Sprint Backlog** to work with them.
 In the Sprint Backlog we also added the points that we had to deliver until the end of this sprint, such as UMLs and Prototypes.
 All User Stories can be found [here](https://github.com/FEUP-LEIC-ES-2023-24/2LEIC18T4/labels/user-story), highlighted with the tag `user-story`

+### Sprint 1 Board
+![sprint1_board](docs/pictures/sprint-boards/Sprint1.png)

+For this First Official Sprint, we looked into the backlog and what we hadn´t managed to achieve and worked on getting what we got wrong corrected first.
+The Domain Modelling has its description and all the screenshots are here on this README.md.
+The first thing the backlog gave us was the map to improve.
+Next we moved on to the search bar and icons, as well as improving the database with tags for each location.
+We also started working on the profile page.
+Screenshots of the work can be found above, on Vertical Prototype, Sprint 1.